 - Describe your benefits.

+And this is one of welcome email best practies.
 Tell your customers how they can make the most of your company: describe all the services and reward programs that make a subscription to your campaigns differ from other similar offers.

 - Share original content.

 A short interesting story, recipe description, a piece of infographics with useful stats, a couple of free images, a funny GIF or video - make your subscribers anticipate for your next campaign.

 Show your subscribers you value their opinion.
 Offer them to fill in a little survey or answer a couple of questions: when (morning, noon, evening, weekends) and how often your readers want to receive your campaigns.
 Ask them to specify the topics they’re most interested in so as to compose more relevant offers.